-Re&Act started a three-year project in 2017, which aims to improve the quality of and the access to education for children with multigrade schools in remote areas in Northern Samar in the Eastern Visayas region.
+In August 2020 Re&Act concluded a project started in January 2017 with UNICEF which improved the quality of and the access to education for children with multigrade schools in remote areas in Northern Samar in the Eastern Visayas region.

 In the Philippines, early learning opportunities and quality education remain out of reach for many children, especially those in disadvantaged situations or living in remote areas.
 In multigrade schools, teachers struggle to provide a diverse group of learners with quality education.

-The programme pursues specific strategies to improve the delivery and quality of multigrade education with engagement of parents and communities with multigrade schools, capacity building in multigrade teaching and continuous mentoring and supervision.
-In the end, 100 multigrade schools in Northern Samar with approximately 2,500 pupils will benefit from these interventions and 300 multigrade teachers and supervisors will be trained.
+The programme pursued specific strategies to improve the delivery and quality of multigrade education with engagement of parents and communities with multigrade schools, capacity building in multigrade teaching and continuous mentoring and supervision.
+In the end, 100 multigrade schools in Northern Samar with approximately 2,500 pupils benefited from these interventions and 300 multigrade teachers and supervisors were trained.

 - Teacher training: 311 teachers have been trained in managing a class of diverse learners with different backgrounds and requirements – demanding different curriculum contents, instructional strategies and assessment tools according to their grade level, abilities and interests.
 52 school leaders are now able to mentor the teachers under their supervision